Bira/octopus-carnival/_posts/2023-07-26-neverwinter-netherese-encounters.md

 ranged attack that damages both the target and the "ammunition".
 On a hit, the target is pushed 1 square and knocked prone, and the hurled PC falls prone on the target's former space.
 On a miss both take half damage and the thrown character falls prone adjacent to the target.
+I gotta say "grab and yeet" sounds like a very fun combat style.

 When a constructor is destroyed it **Collapses into rubble**, attacking a Close Burst 1 around itself and turning that area into a zone of difficult terrain